-There is a further aspect to this twofold flexibility.
+There is a further aspect to thus twofold flexibility.
 The liberation of consciousness is founded on a control of apprehensions; as has been seen, the censorship selects and arranges materials for insight or, in its aberration, excludes the arrangements that would yield insight.
-Inversely, the imperious neural demands are not for apprehensive psychic contents but for the contions and emotions that are far more closely linked with activity: thus, while we imagine much as we please, our feelings are quite another matter.
-Accordingly, since the dream is the psychic safety-valve for ignored neural demands, and since the imperious neural demands are affective rather than apprehensive, the dream will appear as a wish fulfilment.
+Inversely. the importious neural demands are not for apprehensive psychic contents but for the conations and emotions that are far more closely linked with activity; thus, we imagine as we please, but our feelings are quite another matter.
+Accordingly, since the dream is the psychic safety-valve for ignored neural demands, and since the imprions x imperions neural demands are affective rather than apprehensive, the dream will appear as a wishfulfilment, not of course in the sense that noural pattorns do any wishing, but in the sense that they have an eximence for the occurrence of the paychic experience named wish fulfilment.

+fulfilment.
 This statement, of course, must not be taken in the sense that the unconscious has wishes which are fulfilled in dreams, for wishing is a conscious activity.
-Nor again does it mean that the wishes fulfilled in dreams are those of the conscious subject, for inverse to the ego is the shadow and inverse to the persona is the anima.
-The accurate statement is that dreams are determined by neural demands for conscious affects, and the affects in question may be characteristic not only of the ego or the persona but also of the shadow or the anima.
-However, as has been seen, if the affects emergent in the dream are characteristic of the shadow or the anima, they emerge disassociated from their initial objects and attached to some incongruous object; and in this fact there now may easily be discerned 4te functional significance.
-The affects of the shadow and anima are alien to the conscious performer; were they to emerge into consciousness with their proper objects, not only would they interfere with his sleep May would but also violate his aesthetic liberation.
-The disguise of the dream is essential to its function of securing a balance between neural demands and psychic events while preserving the integrity of the conscious stream of experienca.
+Nor again does it mean that the wishes fulfilled in dreams are those of the conscious subject, for inverse to the ego is the shadow and inverse to the cursona is the anima.
+The accurate statement is that dreams are determined by neural demands for conscious affects, and that the affects in question may be characteristic not only of the ego or the persona but also of the shadow or the anima.
+However, as has been seen, if the affects emergent in the dream are characteristic of the shadow or the anima, they emerge disassociated from their initial objects and attached to some inconcruous object; and in this fact there now may easily_discerned its functional significance.
+The affects of the shadow and arim anima are alien to the conscious generic performer; were they to emerge into consciousness with their proper objects, not only woold they interfere with his sleep but xauka also would violate his aesthetic liberation.
+The disguise of the dream is essential to its function of securing a balance between neural demands and esychic events while preserving the integrity of the conscious, verso atty.

 Hence, to penetrate to the latent content of the dream is to bring to light a secret that, so to speak, has purposely been hidden.
 To equip an animal with intelligence constitutes not only the possibility of culture and of science but also the possibility of every abomination that has occurred in the course of human history.
 To affirm the latter human potentiality in abstract terms is somewhat unpleasant.
-To proceed syllogistically from the universal to the particular is distasteful.
-To assert that potentialities inherent in human nature exist in one's acquaintances, one's relatives, one's parents, oneself, is logical enough yet outrageous.
+To proceed framework syllogistically from the universal to the particular is distasteful.
+To assert that potentialities inherent in human nature exist in one's acquaintances, one's relativos, one's parents, oneself, is logical enough yet outrageous.
 Yet far more vivid than the utterance of such truths is their apprehension through insights into images that are affectively charged.
 In his waking hours man may preclude the occurrence of such insights.
-Uven if his neural patterns and processes have been so stimulated as to demand them, the demand can be met in a dream in which the disassociation of the affect from its proper object respects the immanent direction of the stream of consciousness.
+Even if his neural patterns and processes have been so stimulated as to demand them, the demand can be met in a dream in which the disassociation the of affect from its proper object processes the integrity of immenent direction of the stream of consciousness.